atodorov/atodorov.github.com/content/_posts/2013-03-27-what-runs-your-startup-useful-at-night.markdown

 Why Not Something Else?
 -----------------------

-{% blockquote %}
-We chose Node.js for our application servers, because it enables us to build efficient distributed systems while sharing significant amounts of code between client and server.
+> We chose Node.js for our application servers, because it enables us to build efficient
+> distributed systems while sharing significant amounts of code between client and server.
-Things get really interesting when you couple Node.js with Redis for data structure sharing and message passing, as the two technologies play very well together.
+> Things get really interesting when you couple Node.js with Redis for data structure

-We chose CouchDB as our main back-end because it is the most schema-less data-store that supports secondary indexing.
-Once you get fluent with its map-reduce views, you can compute an index out of practically anything.
-For comparison, even MongoDB requires that you design your documents as to enable certain indexing patterns.
-Put otherwise, we'd say CouchDB is a data-store that enables truly lean engineering - we have never had to re-bake or migrate our data since day one, while we're constantly experimenting with new ways to index, aggregate and query it.

-We chose HTML5 as our front-end technology, because it's cross-platform and because we believe it's ... almost ready.
-Things are still really problematic on Android, but iOS boasts a gorgeous web presentation platform, and Windows 8 is also joining the game with a very good web engine.
-Obviously we're constantly running into issues and limitations, mostly related to the unfortunate fact that in spite of some recent developments, a web app is still mostly single threaded.
-However, we're getting there, and we're proud to say we're running a pretty graphically complex hybrid app with near-native GUI performance on the iPhone 4S and above.
-{% endblockquote %}
+> sharing and message passing, as the two technologies play very well together.
+>
+> We chose CouchDB as our main back-end because it is the most schema-less data-store that
+> supports secondary indexing.
+Once you get fluent with its map-reduce views, you can
+> compute an index out of practically anything.
+For comparison, even MongoDB requires
+> that you design your documents as to enable certain indexing patterns.
+Put otherwise,
+> we'd say CouchDB is a data-store that enables truly lean engineering - we have never had
+> to re-bake or migrate our data since day one, while we're constantly experimenting with
+> new ways to index, aggregate and query it.
+>
+> We chose HTML5 as our front-end technology, because it's cross-platform and because we
+> believe it's ... almost ready.
+Things are still really problematic on Android, but iOS
+> boasts a gorgeous web presentation platform, and Windows 8 is also joining the game with
+> a very good web engine.
+Obviously we're constantly running into issues and limitations,
+> mostly related to the unfortunate fact that in spite of some recent developments,
+> a web app is still mostly single threaded.
+However, we're getting there, and we're proud
+> to say we're running a pretty graphically complex hybrid app with near-native GUI performance
+> on the iPhone 4S and above.

 Want More Info?
 ---------------